 The Company triggered the first Success Payment under one of the 2016 License Agreements during the first quarter of 2017 when the Company's market capitalization reached \$750 million.
-On March 28, 2017, the Company issued promissory notes for an aggregate principal amount of \$5.0 million to Broad and Wageningen and the Company settled such notes in August 2017.
-The Company triggered the second Success Payment under one of the 2016 License Agreements during the fourth quarter of 2017 when the Company's market capitalization reached \$1.0 billion.
-On December 6, 2017, the Company issued promissory notes for an aggregate principal amount of \$7.5 million to Broad and the Company settled such notes in January 2018.
+In March 2017, the Company issued promissory notes for an aggregate principal amount of \$5.0 million to Broad and Wageningen and the Company settled such notes in August 2017.
+The Company triggered another Success Payment under one of the 2016 License Agreements during the fourth quarter of 2017 when the Company's market capitalization reached \$1.0 billion.
+In December 2017, the Company issued promissory notes for an aggregate principal amount of \$7.5 million to Broad and settled such notes in January 2018.

-The Company triggered the first Success Payment under the MGH license agreement during the fourth quarter of 2017 when the Company's market capitalization reached \$1.0 billion (the "First MGH Success Payment").
-The Company accrued \$2.0 million relating to the First MGH Success Payment owed to MGH which is included in accrued expense on the condensed consolidated balance sheet for the year ended December 31, 2017.
-The Company settled this liability in shares of common stock in January 2018.
+The Company triggered a Success Payment under the MGH license agreement during the fourth quarter of 2017 when the Company's market capitalization reached \$1.0 billion.
+The Company accrued \$2.0 million relating to the such Success Payment owed to MGH which is included in accrued expense on the condensed consolidated balance sheet for the year ended December 31, 2017.
+In January 2018, the Company settled this liability through the issuance of shares of its common stock to MGH.

-The Success Payments issued to the Broad and Wageningen are discussed more fully within the Notes Payable section below.
+The Success Payments issued to Broad and Wageningen are discussed more fully within the Notes Payable section below.